danjayrose/ourbucketl.ist/src/pages/ilha-grande-and-paraty/index.md

 ##Verdict on Ilha Grande & Paraty

 Ilha Grande didn’t turn out to be such a relaxing destination after all as we did lots of hiking through the jungle across the island.
-We ended up with around 30 mosquito bites between us, but totally worth it for the beautiful views and beaches.
+We ended up with around 30 mosquito bites between us but totally worth it for the beautiful views and beaches.
 Following this, we enjoyed our chilled out time in Paraty; a beautiful colonial town with lots of character that wasn’t even the rain couldn't spoil.